mas-dse-ssnazrul/Latency_Test/README.md

 ![Individual CPU Nodes](https://github.com/SDSC-HPC-Consultants/Latency_Test/blob/master/static/CPU%20nodes.jpg)

-Each node contain 24 Intel processor cores.
+Each node contain 48 Intel processor cores.
+These are 48 cores are distributed among 4 sockets.
+3 sockets (36 cores) are used for compputations while 1 socket (12 cores) is used as parity under [RAID 5](http://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5) technology.
+A user is allowed to access 36 cores per node on Comet.

 On the label, the first part, "comet" tells you that these are Comet nodes.
 The second part, "07", means the node is on Rack 07.
 The third part, "26", "27" and "28" represent the unique identifier of each node on Rack 07.

 All 18 of these switches, comet-07-[19-36], are connected to the L1 switch via InfiniBand Interconnects as seen below: